Grammys postpone ceremony, citing omicron variant risks | Entertainment

 - United States

-The upcoming Grammy Awards were postponed Wednesday due to what organisers called “too many risks” due to the omicron variant.
-No new date has been announced.
+The Grammy Awards were postponed Wednesday weeks before the planned Los Angeles ceremony over what organisers called “too many risks” from the omicron variant, signalling what could be the start of another year of pandemic upheaval for awards season.

-The ceremony had been scheduled for Jan 31 in Los Angeles with a live audience and performances.
-The Recording Academy said it made the decision to postpone the ceremony “after careful consideration and analysis with city and state officials, health and safety experts, the artist community and our many partners”.
+The attempt at a back-to-normal show had been scheduled for Jan 31 at the newly renamed Crypto.com Arena with a live audience and performances, but no new date is on the books.

+The Recording Academy said it made the decision to postpone the ceremony “after careful consideration and analysis with city and state officials, health and safety experts, the artist community and our many partners.

-“Given the uncertainty surrounding the omicron variant, holding the show on January 31st simply contains too many risks,” the Recording Academy said in a statement.
+“Given the uncertainty surrounding the omicron variant, holding the show on January 31st simply contains too many risks,” the academy said in a statement.

+Last year, like most major awards shows in early 2021, the Grammys were postponed due to coronavirus concerns.
+The show was moved from late January to mid-March and held with a spare audience made up of mostly nominees and their guests in and around the Los Angeles Convention Centre, next door to its usual home, the arena then known as Staples Centre.

+It was a big night for Beyonce and Taylor Swift, but the live performances that set the Grammys apart from other awards shows were set separately with no significant crowds, many of them pre-taped.

 The multi-talented Jon Batiste is the leading nominee for this year's honours, grabbing 11 nods in a variety of genres including R&B, jazz, American roots music, classical and music video.